 What do I need to do to become a chiropractor?

-You need to be registered with the General Chiropractic Council (GCC) before you can work as a chiropractor.
-To join the GCC, you will need to have completed a GCC accredited degree.
+You'll need to be registered with the General Chiropractic Council (GCC) before you can work as a chiropractor.

 Where could I be working?